straysheep-dev/straysheep-dev.github.io/docs/blog/posts/wazuh-tailscale.md

 - We can reuse the list of `msg['fields']` by changing the keys (`'title':` becomes `'name':`, also add a key for `'inline':`)
 - Finally update the object sent to the return value to be `{'embeds': [msg]}` instead of `{'attachments': [msg]}`

-[Knowing the avaialble fields in an embed](https://discord.com/developers/docs/resources/channel#embed-object-embed-structure), we can update any other variables to match what Discord is expecting.
+[Knowing the available fields in an embed](https://discord.com/developers/docs/resources/channel#embed-object-embed-structure), we can update any other variables to match what Discord is expecting.

 The start of our msg object will look like this: